-The proposed Zoning By-law Amendment:
+The proposed Official Plan and Zoning By-law Amendments:

-- Conforms with the provisions of the Planning Act; Provincial Policy Statement; Growth Plan; Region of Niagara Official Plan; and Port Colborne Official Plan.
+- Conform with the provisions of the Planning Act; Provincial Policy Statement; Region of Niagara Official Plan; and Port Colborne Official Plan.

-- Permits the proposed residential use; and
+- Permit the proposed residential use; and

-- Is good planning.
+- Are good planning.

 Council can be confident that the proposal is consistent with the City's Official Plan as well as Provincial and Regional policies.
-The applicant can be required to enter into a Site Plan Control Agreement ensuring the development is built and maintained as approved by Council.
+The applicant can be required to enter into a Site Plan Control or Plan of Condominium Agreement ensuring the development is built and maintained as approved by Council.